 The cluster includes 3 OEMs (VW, PCMA, Volvo), 27 auto component manufacturers and Automotive Industry Training Center.
 The automotive industry production facilities in Kaluga employ almost 11,000 people.
 The degree of localization of the most popular models produced in Kaluga has reached 60%.
 Thus, the OEMs are less dependent of components’ supply from abroad.
-The automotive industry companies continue investing in Kaluga Region, VW engine plant was commissioned in September 2015.
+The cluster is in the TOP 3 OEMs in Russia.

 - ·Metal Processing

 In 2013, the cluster was joined by NLMK Kaluga – a next-generation electric arc furnace mill and the largest producer of rolled steel in the Central Federal District.
 Other companies representing the cluster are AGRISOVGAZ OOO – manufacturer of steel and aluminum structures of any complexity, Severstal-Gonvarri-Kaluga ООО – die cutting plant of a metal blanks manufacturing center, and others.
 Implementation of these projects helped national metallurgy achieve a new level of quality.

 - Pharmaceutical cluster (PCK Association)